mouseless/governance/communication.md

 # Communication

-We use Discord categories, text and voice channels for communication.
+We use Matrix spaces and rooms for communication.

 ## Root